By the end of this tutorial, you will:

 - Check the transaction traces table and gather your slowest traces.
 While your slowest traces are outliers, they’re good indicators of what methods, databases, or HTTP calls have the biggest impact on your app’s performance.

 You should now have a list of slow methods, requests, or other parts of your code that aren't performing well.
 Now comes the fun part: Actually coding.
 Test out a fix in your code, then proceed to the next section to check your work.

 Check your work

-As you monitor your external services, keep a close eye on your charts:
+As you monitor your response times, keep a close eye on your app’s transactions.

 - Did they improve?
 Use what you've learned to figure out why they improved beyond normal.

 - Are you still seeing slow response times?
-Maybe there's a database problem, or maybe your transactions are running slowly:
+Maybe there's a database problem, or maybe your external services are running slowly: